tintin10q/csai_ml_final_summary/ML_final_summary.md

 This works well for non skewed data.

 ### Robust Scaler
-The same formula but instead you assume a normal distribution, and you use the median instead of the mean and you use the interquartile range instead of the standard deviation.
+The same formula but instead you assume a normal distribution, and you use the median instead of the mean, and you use the interquartile range instead of the standard deviation.
 This is better for skewed data and deals better with outliers.

 ### Min Max Scaler
 Shifts data to the 0-1 interval.
-Take the maximum value of your dataset and minimum value of your dataset and just calculate where the other data points lie in between those and then you can get a 0-1 scale.
+Take the maximum value of your dataset and minimum value of your dataset and just calculate where the other data points lie in between those, and then you can get a 0-1 scale.
 Nice.

 ![Min max scaling](min-max-scaling.png)

 ### Normalizer
 This method does not work for one feature but for the features of a point.
 It does this by seeing all the features of a datapoint as a row or vector.
 The idea is then that you scale all the data of a point (one row) so that the norm (of the vector) becomes 1.
 Then you divide each point of the row by the norm.
 This is method is not used that often.
-Mostly used when the direction of the data matters and it could be helpful for histograms.
+Mostly used when the direction of the data matters, and it could be helpful for histograms.

 > The norm of a vector is the square root of the squared elements of the vector.